 - 1 teaspoon vanilla extract

-- In a medium bowl, stir together the flour, sugar, cinnamon, salt, and almonds until well blended.
-Add the melted butter and mix with a fork, stirring until the butter is absorbed and the dry ingredients are uniformly moistened.
+- In a medium bowl, stir together 1 cup flour, ½ cup brown sugar, 1 teaspoon cinnamon, ¼ teaspoon salt, and ⅔ cup almonds until well blended.
+Add 7 Tablespoons melted butter and mix with a fork, stirring until the butter is absorbed and the dry ingredients are uniformly moistened.
 Set aside.
 This will go in the middle of the coffeecake and on the top, so there's a lot!

 - Position a rack in the center of the oven and preheat the oven to 350 degrees F. Grease the bottom and sides of a 9-inch springform pan.
 Dust the pan with flour.

-- In a medium bowl, whisk together the flour, baking powder, baking soda and salt until well blended; set aside.
+- In a medium bowl, whisk together 2 cups flour, ½ teaspoon baking powder, ½ teaspoon baking soda and ¼ teaspoon salt until well blended; set aside.

-- In a mixing bowl, beat together the butter and granulated sugar at medium speed until light and fluffy, 4 to 5 minutes.
-Beat in the eggs and egg yolk one at a time, beating well after each addition and scraping down the sides of the bowl as necessary.
-Beat in the vanilla and almond extract.
+- In a mixing bowl, beat together ¾ cup butter and 1 ¼ cup granulated sugar at medium speed until light and fluffy, 4 to 5 minutes.
+Beat in 2 eggs and 1 egg yolk one at a time, beating well after each addition and scraping down the sides of the bowl as necessary.
+Beat in 1 teaspoon vanilla and ¼ teaspoon almond extract.
 At low speed, beat in the flour mixture in three additions, alternating it with the buttermilk in two additions.

 - Scrape half of the batter into the prepared pan and smooth the top with a small offset metal spatula.
 Sprinkle half of the crumb topping evenly over the batter, breaking up any large lumps with your fingers.
 Arrange a circle of peach slices, overlapping them slightly, around the outer edge of the pan.
 Arrange another circle of the remaining slices in the center.
 Spoon the remaining batter over the filling and smooth it into an even layer, covering the filling.
 Sprinkle the remaining crumb mixture on top of the cake.